Thoughtful Timber Harvest Plans

-The Lifecycle Of A Tree Growth Stages And Its Importance
+The Lifecycle Of A Tree: Growth Stages And Their Importance

 While there are many possible objectives to consider when harvesting a tract of timber, stand improvement is among the most important.
 At Timber Works, we know that bad trees produce genetically flawed seeds and therefore lower quality trees.
 Harvesting high value timber is essential to the success of any harvesting operation but it is often just as important to remove some poorer quality trees to ensure the overall quality of a stand improves over time.
 Read more »